-- ‘Smart’ reminder emails sent out to encourage customers to submit content and documents by a certain date, or in a number of days
+- ‘Smart’ reminder emails are sent out to encourage customers to submit content and documents by a certain date, or in a number of days.

-- Automatically sending files to your cloud storage, organised into folders
+- Automatically sending files to your cloud storage, organized into folders.

 File Request Pro is lightweight document collection software that makes it easy for you to create branded KYC forms that you can send to your customers or embed in your website.